IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PermaLinks are a simple PID option intended for intranet and catalog use cases.
 They can be used without an external service or be configured with the ``base-url`` of a resolution service.
 PermaLinks also allow a custom ``separator`` to be used.

-(Note: when using multiple
+Note:

-PermaLink providers, you should avoid ambiguous authority/separator/shoulder combinations that would result in the same overall prefix.)
+- When using multiple PermaLink providers, you should avoid ambiguous authority/separator/shoulder combinations that would result in the same overall prefix.
+- In general, PermaLink authority/shoulder values should be alphanumeric.
+For other cases, admins may need to consider the potential impact of special characters in S3 storage identifiers, resolver URLs, exports, etc.

 .. _dataverse.pid.*.handlenet: